 Nature Journal Workshops

 Join us each month for a 1.5 hour workshop that highlights new aspects of journal keeping such as drawing flowers, making quick landscape studies, sketching birds, noticing important scientific details, or nature poetry.
 These classes prepare you with drawing skills you can apply on the upcoming field trip.
 For instance, a field trip to Hawk Hill might be preceded by a workshop on drawing hawks in flight.
-The technique workshops are repeated in five wheelchair accessible locations around the bay.
+The technique workshops are repeated in seven wheelchair accessible locations around the bay.
 Workshop highlights will be videotaped and posted to YouTube so you can watch them on my YouTube channel if you were not able to join one of the classes.
+Be sure to check my online calendar to verify that the workshop will be held at the usual location and time in any given month.

 * Workshops are held on the first consecutive Tuesday-Thursday of the month.
 Tuesday workshops will always be on the second Tuesday.
 Wednesday and Thursday workshops will usually be on the second Wednesday and Thursday, but if the month begins on a Wednesday or Thursday the workshop will be held on the third Wednesday or Thursday of that month.
 There will occasionally be schedule changes.
 See the club’s schedule for details.